Mobileye put volume heavy and directionally bearish

-Bearish flow noted in Mobileye (MBLY) with 11,809 puts trading, or 3x expected.
-Most active are 11/1 weekly 12.5 puts and 11/1 weekly 12 puts, with total volume in those strikes near 9,400 contracts.
-The Put/Call Ratio is 1.88, while ATM IV is up nearly 3 points on the day.
+Bearish flow noted in Mobileye (MBLY) with 14,002 puts trading, or 9x expected.
+Most active are 11/29 weekly 12.5 puts and Feb-25 12 puts, with total volume in those strikes near 9,000 contracts.
+The Put/Call Ratio is 4.44, while ATM IV is up over 8 points on the day.
 Earnings are expected on October 31st.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>